Course title: EU and public funding – a practical overview

-Representatives of any organisation, be it private company, public organisation, or NGO, active in the economic, educational, cultural, social or environmental sector would benefit from attending this course.
+Representatives of any organisation, be it a private company, public organisation, or NGO, active in the economic, educational, cultural, social or environmental sector would benefit from attending this course.
 Senior and middle management representatives are best placed to be able to reap the benefits of this course.

-Our trainer has 20 years of experience in EU funding, including working with EU institutions and acting as expert evaluator of project proposals
+Our trainer has 20 years of experience in EU funding, including working with EU institutions and acting as an expert evaluator of project proposals

 Course Notes included.

 Why Should You Attend?

-Session 2: Overview of the main EU funding programmes 2014-2020
+Session 2 (3h): Overview of EU level funding programmes